fejesmartin/Connectify/README.md

 - **Send Messages:** Have private conversations with your friends through our messaging feature.
 - **Get Notified:** Receive notifications for new likes, comments, and messages, so you never miss out on anything important.
 - **Customize Your Profile:** Personalize your profile with your own information and settings.

-## Questions or Feedback? 💬

-If you have any questions or feedback, don't hesitate to reach out!
-You can contact [Fejes Martin](fejes.martin00@gmail.com) for assistance.

-Let's stay connected and make Connectify even better together!
-Happy connecting! 🎉